Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Methdology

 \paragraph{Initial Dataset} For synthetic graph datasets, we follow \citet{wang2023can} and \citet{zhang-nlgift} to choose connectivity and shortest path problems.
 We choose these two tasks since reasoning behind connectivity and shortest path can represent a range of real-world graph problems, including comparing if two ideas are similar or not (if those two ideas are connected) \citep{saha2021explagraphs}, solving an implicit knowledge graph question (where the model will try to reason through the shortest path between two entities) \citep{ding-etal-2024-knowledge}.
 On the other hand, it is easy and straightforward to verify the correctness of model responses on these two tasks with a Python program.

 \paragraph{Overall Pipeline}

 Our approach follows a three-stage pipeline leveraging synthetic graph data for training and evaluation.
 We begin with an off-the-shelf model (base model in the following sections) and \emph{optionally} perform supervised fine-tuning (SFT) on a set of synthetic graph problems.
 This SFT stage provides the model with exemplars of graph reasoning (including structured reasoning steps and final solutions) in a supervised manner, priming it with domain-specific patterns before reinforcement learning.
-After SFT (or directly from the base model if SFT is skipped), we further tune the model with reinforcement learning (RL) on synthetic graph tasks.
+After SFT (or directly from the base model if SFT is skipped), we further apply post-training alignment methods on synthetic graph tasks.
 Finally, we evaluate the resulting model on both held-out synthetic problems and real-world graph problems to assess reasoning generalization.
-This end-to-end pipeline – from base model, to optional synthetic SFT, to RL optimization – is designed to better understand the model's capabilities of learning and generalizing reasoning on synthetic data to real-world problems.
+This end-to-end pipeline – from base model, to optional synthetic SFT, to post-training alignment – is designed to better understand the model's capabilities of learning and generalizing reasoning on synthetic data to real-world problems.

 \paragraph{Reward Design} Our training data only contains synthetic tasks of connectivity and shortest path, whose answers can be easily verified using Python programs, so we design rule-based rewards for each task.
 For a more straightforward extraction of certain parts of the model's completion, we specify a special format for the response, which contains three parts: \textit{think}, \textit{response} and \textit{answer}, which are enclosed by ``\texttt{<think>...</think>}'', ``\texttt{<response>...</response>}'' and ``\texttt{<answer>...</answer>}'' respectively.
 For \textit{response} and \textit{answer} parts, we also specify a given format of solving synthetic problems.
 We introduce a small format reward to encourage the model to generate clear intermediate steps resembling the format.
 We design two types of rewards based on this format: